R0HAN44/Ecommerce-app/README.md

-# Ecommerce App - (Amazon Clone)
+# Ecommerce App - (Amazon Clone) [Click Here](https://ecommerce-mxh5wg2i9-rohanj0306-gmailcom.vercel.app/)

 An ecommerce application allows users to shop online, browse product catalogs, add items to a cart, and Sign in.
 It also provides cart details and order status.

 ## Technologies Used

-### Html, Css, JavaScript, Reactjs, Redux, Redux Toolkit, Firebase Authentication, Vite, Vercel
+### Html, Css, JavaScript, TailwindCss, Reactjs, Redux, Redux Toolkit, Firebase Authentication, Vite, Vercel
 This Application was built using the technologies mentioned above.
-Reactjs was used to build the UI and also used Redux ToolKit for state management.
+TailwindCss and Reactjs was used to build the UI and also used Redux ToolKit for state management.
 The Authentication was implemented using google's firebase auth.
 This app was deployed on vercel.

-## Project Screen Shot(s)

-#### Example:

-[ PRETEND SCREEN SHOT IS HERE ]

-[ PRETEND OTHER SCREEN SHOT IS HERE ]

 ## Installation and Setup Instructions

-#### Example:

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.